polkadot-fellows/Evaluations/evidence/claravanstaden/0002-claravanstaden-2024-02-retention-rank-1.md

 - **Inbound Queue v2:** Implemented the new message format and mapping from an Ethereum command to XCM v5. ([polkadot-sdk#6697](https://github.com/paritytech/polkadot-sdk/pull/6697))
 - **Unified Rewards:** Adding to the bridge-relayers pallet to support tracking relayer rewards and payout to any account on AssetHub. ([polkadot-sdk#6578](https://github.com/paritytech/polkadot-sdk/pull/6578))

+Snowbridge V2 is a necessary iteration of the bridge because lower fees and better UX lowers friction to use the bridge, likely driving more adoption.

 ### Decentralize Snowbridge relayers

 Another focus has been preparing Snowbridge relayers to operate independently of the core team.
 This involved creating infrastructure scripts and comprehensive documentation to simplify the setup process for external operators.

 - [Relayer infra](https://github.com/Snowfork/snowbrige-relayers-infra)
 - [Relayer setup docs](https://docs.snowbridge.network/operations/run-relayers)

+Decentralized infrastructure is a key part of decentralizing the bridge, ensuring longevity and reducing reliance on any single party.

 ### Improve Snowbridge Community Communication